Are you looking for an Icelandic course with live classes? A course you can take at your own pace?

 No problem, you can watch the recording.
 These are available until after a month after the course is over.
 This is useful for students who work shifts or have a job with changing hours.

-✅ Small groups, no more than ten students on live classes in this course 🔝
+✅ Small groups, no more than ten students in live classes in this course 🔝.

-✅ This course’s online format makes it possible to have one class at a time.
-This way, you can assimilate the content little by little and use all your attention in each class.
+✅ This course’s online format makes having one class at a time possible.
+This way, you can assimilate the content gradually and use all your attention in each class.

 Onsite classes often teach two classes or more (intensive courses) because it doesn’t make sense to teach only one when you have already made a trip to the school.

 Teaching more than one class at a time is not the most optimal arrangement from a pedagogical point of view.
 As teachers, this is one of the first things we learn as students of Education in Psychology.
-However, schools insist on offering intensive courses and double and triple classes due to organizational reasons (not because it’s the best way to learn).
-It isn’t easy to keep your attention for such a long time and make good use of the following classes.
+However, schools insist on offering intensive courses and double and triple classes for organizational reasons (not because it’s the best way to learn).
+It isn’t easy to keep your attention for such a long time and use the following classes well.
 Concentration drops after 40 minutes.